Yield-hungry investors snap up Portugal 15-yr bond as ECB eyed

 This contrasted sharply with euro zone heavyweight Germany's auction of new five-year bonds where demand was hurt by cooling demand for safe havens after Ukraine said it had agreed with Russia steps towards a ceasefire in eastern Ukraine.

-Investors were also turned off by the new debt's meagre yield of 0.25 percent and an exchange glitch, with the auction drawing barely enough bids to cover the total amount offered.
+Investors were also turned off by the new debt's meagre yield of 0.25 percent, with the auction drawing barely enough bids to cover the total amount offered.

 Given the vanishing yields on top-rated bonds and record low borrowing costs for larger peripheral countries like Italy and Spain, market strategists see little problem for the sale as Portuguese bonds still offer relatively higher yields.

-The 15-year bond offers a 3.875 percent coupon and was the longest paper sold by Portugal since 2008.
-It follows Spain's private placement this week of a 50-year bond offering a 4 percent coupon.
+The 15-year bond offers a 4 percent coupon and was the longest paper sold by Portugal since 2008 and follows Spain's private placement this week of a 50-year bond offering the same interest rate.
 Long-dated bonds tend to be held by stable but conservative investors like pension funds and insurers, while hedge funds and other trading accounts favour shorter bonds.

-The Portuguese debt agency said half of the amount went to UK and U.S. investors, with only 6 percent going to domestic investors.
-Only 5.7 percent went to hedge funds, with the rest going to banks and other asset managers.

 "After the Spanish 50-year placement, (the Portuguese) 15-year sale clearly shows that things are much better for Portugal and shows as well a strong global appetite for yield and for European yield in particular," said Jean-Francois Robin, head of fixed income strategy at Natixis.